Fear of losing Senate majority in Georgia runoffs drives GOP embrace of Trump’s unfounded claims of election fraud

 A separate senior strategist in McConnell’s circle privately added that most election issues will be played out by early next month — making this week’s GOP rally cry important for holding the party together but possibly moot by the date of the runoffs.

-And both strategists, who spoke on the condition of anonymity to discuss internal strategy, said McConnell and his allies are still planning on casting the Democratic candidates as socialist-enabling during the campaign.
+And both strategists, who spoke on the condition of anonymity to discuss internal strategy, said McConnell and his allies are still planning on casting the Democratic candidates as enabling socialism during the campaign.
 But since they need Trump to remain helpful in the cause, they will do nothing to contest his stance.

 Sen. Rick Scott (R-Fla.), the incoming National Republican Senatorial Committee chairman, said Tuesday that issues such as Medicare-for-all and the Green New Deal will be linked to the Democratic candidates, “but that’s not where Georgia is, that’s not where the country is.”